George Cushingberry Jr.: Career

+On August 9, 2005, Cushingberry was charged with two felony counts of perjury for allegedly lying when he signed documents stating he’d met campaign finance requirements in 2004, and one misdemeanor count for failing to file campaign finance statements on time.
+On April 17, 2007, the charges were dismissed.

-7, 2006, as an incumbent, Cushingberry won the election and continued serving District 8.
+On November 7, 2006, as an incumbent, Cushingberry won the election and continued serving District 8.
 Cushingberry defeated Melvin E. Byrd and Daniel L. Martin with 96.59% of the votes.
 On November 4, 2008, as an incumbent, Cushingberry won the election and continued serving District 8.
 Cushingberry defeated Thomas W. Jones with 96.90% of the votes.

 After being elected Cushingberry was appointed the Chairman of the Appropriations Committee until 2010.
 After an unsuccessful run for State Senator, Cushingberry ran for City Council representing District 2 in Northwest Detroit winning by over 50% of the districts voters.
 Cushingberry was elected President Pro-Tempore of the City Council in 2014 and appointed Chairman of the Budget, Finance and, Audit Committee.

 Cushingberry is an associate pastor at Northwest Unity Baptist Church in Detroit.
 He is a life member of the National Association for the Advancement of Colored People (NAACP), and hosts the "Northwest Unity Prospector Reveals", on radio station WDRJ 1440 AM, Detroit MI from 2:30 - 3:30 every Saturday.
 He is also a practicing Attorney in the following areas family law, commercial litigation(Business Law), bankruptcy, criminal defense and, owner of The Law Firm of George Cushingberry and Associates.